Profiles of Valor: The First Medals of Honor

 Among other regional recipients now deceased are World War I recipient Alvin York, whose life story was immortalized in the film “Sergeant York.”
 And my old neighbor, Desmond Doss, whose heroic actions were featured in the recent movie, “Hacksaw Ridge.”

 Of the many Medal of Honor recipients I have known, not one of these humble men would ever self-identify as a hero.
 However, all were quick to note they were in the company of heroes during those actions for which they were decorated.
 They represent the best of our countrymen, the true spirit of love for others above self – the finest order of Patriots.

 At the onset of the American Revolution, Thomas Jefferson wrote, “Honor, justice, and humanity, forbid us tamely to surrender that freedom which we received from our gallant ancestors, and which our innocent posterity have a right to receive from us.
 We cannot endure the infamy and guilt of resigning succeeding generations to that wretchedness which inevitably awaits them if we basely entail hereditary bondage on them.”

 I invite you to honor these gallant men and all those who endeavor to defend Liberty for the next generation.

-And a final note on Chattanooga’s Medal of Honor Heritage: The only woman to receive a Medal of Honor is Dr. Mary Walker, who, as the Army’s first female surgeon, served with valor in both the Chickamauga and Chattanooga campaigns.
+Footnote 1: Regarding Chattanooga’s Medals of Honor: The only woman to receive a Medal of Honor is Dr. Mary Walker, who, as the Army’s first female surgeon, served with valor in both the Chickamauga and Chattanooga campaigns.
 Chattanooga, incidentally, is also home of the Chickamauga and Chattooga National Military Park, the nation’s first and largest Military Park.

 Semper Vigilans Fortis Paratus et Fidelis